citp/privacy-policy-historical/f/fi/fir/fireflyz.com.my.md

-> *The following text is extracted and transformed from the fireflyz.com.my privacy policy that was archived on 2010-06-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100618064139id_/http%3A//www.fireflyz.com.my/help/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fireflyz.com.my privacy policy that was archived on 2010-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101222191358id_/http%3A//www.fireflyz.com.my/help/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Firefly - Your Community Airline
+# Privacy Policy

 ﻿